cannuri/Roocabulary/roocabulary.md

 ### Roofactor *(ˈruː-fæk-tər)* *(verb)*
 The process of refining Roo Code-generated code to improve readability and efficiency.
 *"Roo Code gave me 50 lines, but after a quick Roofactor, it’s only five."*

+### ROOFL *(ˈruː-ɛf-ɛl)* *(exclamation, noun)*
+1. An expression of amusement, often used when encountering an especially clever or ridiculous use of Roo Code.
+   *"Did you see that one-line Roo Code refactor?
+ROOFL, that's genius!"*

+2. A reaction to an absurd or unexpected AI-generated code suggestion.
+   *"Roo Code just turned my entire function into an emoji-based regex.
+ROOFL!"*

 ### Roogmentation *(ˌruː-ɡmən-ˈteɪ-ʃən)* *(noun)*
 The enhancement of human coding abilities through Roo Code assistance.